wispborne/TriOS/README.md

 ## Building TriOS

 1. [Download and install/extract Flutter SDK](https://flutter-ko.dev/get-started/install) so that it's on your path.
+2. Follow the instructions for your platform so that InAppWebView can build: https://inappwebview.dev/docs/intro/#setup-windows.
-2. Download the TriOS source code, navigate to it, and run
+3. Download the TriOS source code, navigate to it, and run
     ```
     flutter build windows
     ```
     (substitute `macos` or `linux` depending on your platform).
-3. The output should tell you where it placed the compiled program.
+4. The output should tell you where it placed the compiled program.

 ## Modifying TriOS